Most doctors and dentists rely on the NHS Pension Scheme to provide their main guaranteed pension benefits in retirement.

 • A key consideration is when you plan to retire: is it still realistic to retire at age 60?

-The impact of reduced allowances
+The impact of Lifetime and Annual Allowances

 The Annual Allowance is the total pension contribution that can be made in a given tax year, including your own contributions and those made by your employer.
 Exceeding it will trigger a tax charge in your next tax return.